 Fair Use as explained by copyright law 17 U.S.Code section 107 involves 4 factors:

-Dwayne K. Buttler and Kenneth Crews, director of Columbia University's Copyright Advisory Office, have developed a helpful Fair Use Checklist.
+Dwayne K. Butler and Kenneth Crews, director of Columbia University's Copyright Advisory Office, have developed a helpful Fair Use Checklist.
 Keep in mind that this checklist is just a tool and should not be considered definitive in determining Fair Use.
-For help with Fair Use, please contact the University Library at 209-667-3234.

 Where can I find more information about copyright and course reserves?